A caveat or notice of claim may be lapsed on application by:

 The definition of working day in the LTA excludes days in the period commencing on 25 December and ending on 2 January in the following year.
 When 1 January falls on a Friday, the following Monday is excluded.
 When 1 January falls on a Saturday or Sunday, the following Monday and Tuesday will also be excluded.

-We have no authority to alter the timeframes set in s143(3) LTA or extend lapsing dates to account for our offices or Courts being closed on public holidays or for any other reason.
+Other than excluding non-working days as per the LTA definition, we have no authority to alter the timeframes set in s143(3) LTA or extend lapsing dates to account for the holiday period.

 Withdrawing an application to lapse a caveat